dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ## Solution structure :mag:

-The Solution in designed using the Clean Architecture in the following form.
+The solution in designed using the Clean Architecture in the following form.

 ![VeryCleanArchitecture-removebg](https://github.com/dr-marek-jaskula/DomainDrivenDesignUniversity/assets/76631630/dcb809f9-f0cf-40f5-bba2-a46dfa16831a)